cwtools/cwtools-action/README.md

 ## Setup

-In most cases, no setup is required beyond adding the following workflow yml file to your project and setting the correct game.
+In most cases, no setup is required beyond adding the following workflow yml file to your project (`.github/workflows` folder) and setting the correct game.
 See below for advanced configuration and an explanation of the tools used.

 The following games require no further setup: